-Liabilities 31 March 2022 31 Marcl n 2023 Carrying amount Fair value Carrying amount Fair value £000 £000 £000 £000 Financial liabilities 218,378 223,076 217,331 196,933 Long-term creditors 92,584 143,327 87,699 115,686
+Liabilities 31 March 2023 31 March 2024 Carrying amount Fair value Carrying amount Fair value £000 £000 £000 £000 Financial liabilities 217,331 196,933 210,976 192,548 Long-term creditors 87,699 115,686 82,419 110,896

-- the carrying value of the council's portfolio of PWLB loans is £169.078 million.
-The fair value has been calculated as £148.319 million and this measures the economic effect of the terms agreed with the PWLB compared with the terms that would be offered for market transactions undertaken at the balance sheet date.
+- The carrying value of the council's portfolio of PWLB loans is £157.445 million.
+The fair value has been calculated as £138.981 million and this measures the economic effect of the terms agreed with the PWLB compared with the terms that would be offered for market transactions undertaken at the balance sheet date.
 The difference between the carrying value and the fair value measures the additional interest that the council will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.
 However, the council has a continuing ability to borrow at concessionary rates from the PWLB rather than from the markets.
 If the council were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge for early redemption and charge a premium for the additional interest that would not be paid.
 The fair value of PWLB loans has been calculated by discounting the contractual cash flows at the market rate for local authority loans of the same remaining term.
-This represents level 2 on the valuation hierarchy being inputs other than quoted prices that are observable for the liability e.g. interest rates or yields for similar instruments. - a Lender Option Borrower Option (LOBO) loan amounting to £5.000 million with a carrying value (including accrued interest) of £5.075 million.
-The lender has the option to request a change in the interest rate which could lead the council to make an early repayment.
-The lender has not exercised their option to change the interest rate.
-The fair value of the LOBO loan has been calculated at £5.500 million by discounting the contractual cash flows at the market rate for local authority loans of the same remaining term and adding the value of the lender's option from a market option pricing model.
-This represents level 2 on the valuation hierarchy being inputs other than quoted prices that are observable for the liability e.g. interest rates or yields for similar instruments. - The fair value of long-term creditors is more than the carrying amount due to fair value being calculated on discounted contractual cash flows at the AA bond yield of the same remaining term.
+This represents level 2 on the valuation hierarchy being inputs other than quoted prices that are observable for the liability e.g. interest rates or yields for similar instruments. - A Lender Option Borrower Option (LOBO) loan amounting to £5.000 million was repaid during the 2023/24 financial year, and no LOBO loans are outstanding at March 2024. - The fair value of long-term creditors is more than the carrying amount due to fair value being calculated on discounted contractual cash flows at the AA bond yield of the same remaining term.
 This represents level 2 on the valuation hierarchy being inputs other than quoted prices that are observable for the liability e.g. interest rates or yields for similar instruments.

-Assets 31 March 2022 31 Marcl h 2023
+Assets 31 March 2023 23 31 March 2024

 Carrying amount Fair value Carrying amount Fair value

 £000 £000 £000 £000

-Short-term investments, debtors, cash and cash equivalents 76,437 76,295 61,711 61,711
+Short-term investments, debtors, cash and cash equivalents 61,711 61,711 58,930 58,930

-Long-term debtors 2,695 2,695 5,427 5,427
+Long-term debtors 5,427 5,427 5,204 5,204

-- The fair value of short-term loans and receivables is higher than their carrying value as the council's investments include a number of temporary loans where the interest rate receivable is higher than the rates available for similar loans at the balance sheet date. - The fair value of long-term debtors is equal to the carrying value as this is a fair approximation of their value.
+- The fair value of short-term loans and receivables is equal to their carrying value but can be higher as the council's investments can include a number of temporary loans where the interest rate receivable is higher than the rates available for similar loans at the balance sheet date. - The fair value of long-term debtors is equal to the carrying value as this is a fair approximation of their value.
 The carrying value shown above is before the reduction relating to an impairment allowance.